Stable Audio Open: Free Model Released for Local Execution

 Demo Screen

-By default, something called public URL accessible from all over the world is generated.
+By default, a public URL accessible from anywhere on the internet is created by Gradio.

-People who don’t want to publish URL on network, please modify share parameter specified in interface.launch (line 18) of run_gradio.py to False.
+If you don’t want to expose the URL publicly, change the share parameter in interface.launch (line 18 of run_gradio.py) to False.

 Generation Result